Ahrefs vs Semrush — Which Should You Use?

 There’s also the option of creating a ‘custom’ Semrush plan — fees for this are negotiable, as are features.

-A discount of up to 17% is available if you pay on an annual basis, and there’s also a free trial available.
+A discount of up to 17% is available if you pay on an annual basis, and there’s also a free trial available (tip: you can get an extended version of this here).

 If you pay upfront for a year, Ahrefs give you two months’ extra access for free.